meihonggao/GAE-LGA/README.md

   >Process lnc_pcg_net.txt to lnc_pcg_net.csv

 ## Results
- * 1    Experimental results on the LncRNA2Target dataset
+ * 1    This directory is used to store the experimental results of the LncRNA2Target dataset.
- * 2    Experimental results on the LncTarD dataset
+ * 2    This directory is used to store the experimental results on the LncTarD dataset
- * 3    Experimental results on the NPInter dataset
+ * 3    This directory is used to store the experimental results on the NPInter dataset